Farida Jalal: Career

-She was grandly acclaimed for her role in the 1994 film Mammo, for which she received the Filmfare Best Performance Award.
-Earlier, she was also nominated multiple times for 'Best Supporting Actress Award', one for the Amitabh Bachchan-Parveen Babi-Pran starrer Majboor where she played Amitabh's disabled sister.

-Farida Jalal though, could not get a major break as heroine against any big star except Rajesh Khanna in Aaradhana, but she played the lead role in Jeevan Rekha in which her husband Tabrez was the hero.
-Pran and Ajit were also in the film.
-A song of the film; "Yaar mere, meri baahon me aaja" by Mohammed Rafi from this film had become popular, and is still popular.

-Jalal starred in Shararat (Thoda Jadu, Thodi Nazaakat), in which she played a leading role.
-The comedy is currently airing on the Disney Channel.
+In 2003, Jalal starred in Shararat, in which she played a leading role.
 In 2005, she co-hosted the 50th Filmfare Awards alongside Saif Ali Khan and Sonali Bendre, in Mumbai.
 In 2008, she made a special appearance in the Punjabi film Yaariyan.
-Recently, she appeared in the soap opera Balika Vadhu.
+Later, she appeared in the soap opera Balika Vadhu.

-Farida Jalal did lot of Hindi dubbing for other actresses as well.
-Her notable work was for Swaroop Sampat (Naram Garam), Archana (Buddha Mil Gaya), Jaya Prada (Takkar).

-In 2017, she was the victim of a death hoax.
-On 19 February, rumours did the rounds that she had died.
-Annoyed, the lady asked her publicist to put the rumours to rest.

 Personal life

 Jalal was married to actor Tabrez Barmavar, who hailed from Bhatkal, Karnataka.
 She met her husband on the sets of Jeevan Rekha and fell in love in the course of the film and got married in November 1978.
-As she was not getting too many film offers after marriage, the couple moved to Bangalore where her husband had a soap factory business.
+The couple moved to Bangalore where her husband had a soap factory business.
 They have a son named Yaseen.
 Her husband died in September 2003.